 – June 1998- first Aldermanic Walk takes place along 40-47 Street

-– Mini park developed , phase one of Putting the Forest in Forest Lawn begins 150 trees planted(3 year project)
+– Mini park developed at 3111 17 Avenue SE.
+Flower beds, benches, and shrubs installed at BRZ cost.
+Phase one of Putting the Forest in Forest Lawn begins with 150 trees planted(3 year project)

 – Phase two (Putting the Forest in Forest Lawn) tree planting project completed